Chorlton Park Apartments: Design

 The scheme is predominantly of three-storey construction, with a five-storey element overlooking Chorlton Park.
 All units can be accessed by disabled users and the individual apartments are accessed via an open timber deck with a lift servicing all floors including the basement car park.
 The building has low embodied energy, is highly insulated.
 Communal space includes the underground car park, circulation areas, roof garden and courtyard garden with barbecue facility and basement bicycle store.
 There is a single entrance devised to encourage communal activity.

-Natural light is maximised by the orientation of its living rooms with bedrooms located on the inner or courtyard side of the building to minimize noise from the street.
+Natural light is maximised by the orientation of its living rooms with bedrooms located on the inner or courtyard side of the building to minimise noise from the street.
 Each apartment has a balcony with louvred screens on rollers to provide shade and privacy.
 They are designed to be an extension of the living space and are constructed using a frame of green-oak posts and beams which were reclaimed from a wind-damaged forest in France.

 The architect used high insulation and energy conservation measures to ensure energy efficiency and the U value of the building is increased to 0.11 to ensure low heating costs.
 Its construction is of timber platform frame improved cost effectiveness and used renewable materials.
 The external materials are designed to be easily maintained through the use of robust materials.